wintonpc/pbr/README.md

 - add custom `PbrMapping` example to readme

-- hash support
-  - consider being more flexible with determining if a target type should be treated as a hash (for things that act like a hashes but are not)

 - validation
   - when writing, verify value type
   - when reading, count actual required fields vs expected. only compute details if actual != expected.